emmercm/igir/README.md

 - Output report formats that are difficult to parse or filter
 - Limited archive extraction support
 - Limited folder management options
-- No ROM header support
-- No ROM header removal functionality
+- No ROM header detection & removal support
 - No ROM patching functionality
 - Limited parent/clone, region, language, version, and ROM type filtering
 - No ability to prioritize parent/clones when creating a 1G1R set

 ## Additional documentation

-See the [docs](/docs) page for more in-depth information!
+See the [docs](/docs) page for in-depth information on multiple topics!

 ## Feature requests, bug reports, and contributing